About the Journal

 Duties of Authors

-All authors should disclose in their manuscript any financial or another substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript.
-All sources of financial support for the project should be disclosed.
+Disclosure and conflicts of interest: Authors must disclose any financial or substantive conflicts of interest that may influence the results or interpretation of their manuscript.

 Copyright Notice